 A few weeks ago, I released a blog about the benefits of using an accountability partner and the reasons for using a sounding board are very similar.

 It’s about working with someone professional rather than a friend and knowing that they will be objective rather than forming an opinion.
 They will challenge your thinking and offer different perspectives, even if it is about playing devil’s advocate.

 If you know what you want the outcome to be, they will think about the success and how to guide you towards it.
 If you feel confused about the next steps to take, they will help you gain clarity on what to do next.

 You have your goals, but how are you going to achieve them?

 You don’t know what you don’t know.

-When you run your own business, it’s easy to think you must know everything, but if the business you run differs completely from what you used to do, you probably didn’t need to know about all the key components for running a business.
+When you run your own business, it’s easy to think you must know everything, but if the business you run differs completely from what you used to do, you probably don’t need to know about all the key components of running a business.

-Or perhaps you’re looking to grow your business, have a team of people supporting you but you’ve recruited no one before and you don’t know what to consider, where to start.
+Or perhaps you’re looking to grow your business and have a team of people supporting you but you’ve recruited no one before and you don’t know what to consider, or where to start.
 It might sound really easy, but there are lots of points to consider.